-The fugitive can elect to dispense with having (“waiving”) a writ of habeas corpus hearing.
-One benefit of waiving extradition is that it expedites the whole process, and the fugitive is returned to Colorado more quickly.
+Yes.
+The fugitive can elect to waive a writ of habeas corpus hearing.
+One benefit of waiving extradition is that it expedites the process, and the fugitive returns to Colorado more quickly.

 But in some cases, the fugitive may want to draw out the process as long as possible and stay out of Colorado.
 A criminal defense attorney can help the person decide whether it is in his/her best interest to waive extradition.

-Colorado authorities may pursue extradition of fugitives suspected of any type of crime, including:
+Colorado authorities may pursue extradition of fugitives suspected of any crime, including:

 Michael Becker has over a quarter-century's worth of experience as an attorney and more than 100 trials under his belt.
 He is a sought-after legal commentator and is licensed to practice law in Colorado, Nevada, California, and Florida.